TheCaptain989/radarr-striptracks/hotio/HOTIO.md

    **[hotio/radarr](https://hotio.dev/containers/radarr/ "Radarr Docker container")**  OR  **[hotio/sonarr](https://hotio.dev/containers/sonarr/ "Sonarr Docker container")**

 > [!IMPORTANT]
-> Notice that no environment variables are used in this setup.
+> Notice that no DOCKER_MODS environment variable is used in this setup.
 That is a specific feature of LSIO containers and is not applicable to hotio containers.

    1. Add the **99-striptracks.sh** file path as a mount point in your `compose.yml` file or `docker run` command.
+> [!WARNING]
-> [!WARNING] The `/etc/cont-init.d/99-striptracks` path in the `volumes` section below is important; don't change it!
+> The `/etc/cont-init.d/99-striptracks` path in the `volumes` section below is important; don't change it!

       *Example Docker Compose YAML Configuration*